History of Courtney Love in Timeline

 February 24, 1992: Love Marries Cobain

 On February 24, 1992, Courtney Love married Kurt Cobain on Waikiki Beach.
-Love wore a satin and lace dress previously owned by actress Frances Farmer, and Cobain wore plaid pajamas.
+Love wore a satin and lace dress once owned by actress Frances Farmer, while Cobain wore plaid pajamas.

 August 18, 1992: Birth of Frances Bean Cobain

-On August 18, 1992, Courtney Love and Kurt Cobain's daughter, Frances Bean Cobain, was born in Los Angeles.
-Afterwards, they relocated to Carnation, Washington, and then Seattle.
+On August 18, 1992, Courtney Love and Kurt Cobain's only child, a daughter named Frances Bean Cobain, was born in Los Angeles.
+The couple later relocated to Carnation, Washington, and then to Seattle.

 September 1992: Vanity Fair Profile "Strange Love"

-In September 1992, Courtney Love and Kurt Cobain were profiled in Vanity Fair by Lynn Hirschberg in an article entitled "Strange Love".
-The article suggested Love was addicted to heroin during her pregnancy, leading to an investigation by the Los Angeles Department of Children and Family Services and temporary custody being awarded to Love's sister.
+In September 1992, Courtney Love and Kurt Cobain were profiled in a Vanity Fair article by Lynn Hirschberg entitled "Strange Love."
+The article, which suggested Love had used heroin during her pregnancy, led to a Department of Children and Family Services investigation, with Frances Bean Cobain temporarily awarded to Love's sister Jaimee.

 April 1993: Release of "Beautiful Son"

-In April 1993, Hole released their fourth single, "Beautiful Son", after Love recorded a cover of "Over the Edge" for a Wipers tribute album during her pregnancy.
+In April 1993, during her pregnancy, Hole released their fourth single, "Beautiful Son".
+This came after recording a cover of "Over the Edge" for a Wipers tribute album.

 Loading Video...

-September 8, 1993: Performance at Rock Against Rape benefit
+September 8, 1993: Love and Cobain Perform at Rock Against Rape Benefit

-On September 8, 1993, Courtney Love and Kurt Cobain performed together at the Rock Against Rape benefit in Hollywood, performing acoustic duets of "Pennyroyal Tea" and "Where Did You Sleep Last Night".
-Love also performed electric versions of "Doll Parts" and "Miss World".
+On September 8, 1993, Courtney Love and Kurt Cobain performed together at the Rock Against Rape benefit in Hollywood.
+They played acoustic duets of "Pennyroyal Tea" and "Where Did You Sleep Last Night," marking their only public performance as a duo.
+Love also performed electric versions of "Doll Parts" and "Miss World."

 Loading Video...

-In October 1993, Hole recorded their second album, Live Through This, in Atlanta, featuring a new lineup with Kristen Pfaff and Patty Schemel.
+In October 1993, Hole recorded their second album, Live Through This, in Atlanta.
+The album featured a new lineup with Kristen Pfaff on bass and Patty Schemel on drums.

 1993: Love and Cobain perform at Rock Against Rape benefit

-In 1993, Courtney Love and her husband Kurt Cobain performed an acoustic set together at the Rock Against Rape benefit in Los Angeles, which aimed to raise awareness and provide resources for victims of sexual abuse.
+In 1993, Courtney Love and her husband Kurt Cobain performed an acoustic set together at the Rock Against Rape benefit in Los Angeles to raise awareness and provide resources for victims of sexual abuse.

-1993: Robert Hilburn comments on Love's stage banter
+1993: Robert Hilburn comments on Love's stage presence

-In 1993, music journalist Robert Hilburn commented on Courtney Love's stage banter, stating that it has "the natural feel of someone who is sharing her immediate feelings" and is not simply scripted.
+In 1993, music journalist Robert Hilburn commented that Courtney Love's stage banter felt natural and like she was sharing her immediate feelings.

 August 26, 1994: Hole's Performance at Reading Festival

-On August 26, 1994, Hole performed at the Reading Festival, marking Courtney Love's first public performance following Kurt Cobain's death.
-The performance was described as macabre, frightening, and inspirational.
+On August 26, 1994, Hole performed at the Reading Festival, marking Courtney Love's first public appearance after Kurt Cobain's death.
+The performance was described as macabre, frightening, and inspirational, with Love's disheveled appearance and the band's near-chaotic performance creating a tense atmosphere.

-Courtney Love later admitted to having little memory of 1994 and 1995, as she was using large quantities of heroin and Rohypnol at the time.
+Courtney Love later said she had little memory of 1994, a difficult year in the wake of Cobain's death, and 1995, because she had been using large quantities of heroin and Rohypnol at the time, contributing to her erratic behavior and legal issues.

-In 1994, Hole released their second album, Live Through This.
-The album was met with critical accolades and achieved multi-platinum sales, marking a significant success for the band.
+In 1994, Hole released their second album, Live Through This, which was met with critical accolades and achieved multi-platinum sales.

 Head On/Repossessed